ashaikh23/IMC-Prosperity-4/README.md

 params = self._public_params(state.timestamp) if state.timestamp <= 100000 else self._post_public_params(state.timestamp)
 ```

 The public bands were tightly fit to 10k windows.
 The `_post_public_params` fallback was **intentionally coarser** (three wide buckets up to 400k / 700k / beyond), because the final simulation runs much longer and overfitting tiny windows there is unreliable.
-As the code notes, counterparty/mark IDs were most useful not for chasing individual trades but for *discovering that these time regimes existed* in the first place — the IDs revealed the structure, and the bands encoded it.
+As the code notes, counterparty/mark IDs were most useful not for chasing individual trades but for *discovering that these time regimes existed* in the first place, the IDs revealed the structure, and the bands encoded it.

 ---

 #### 4. Use of Counterparty Information

 The Round 4 twist was disclosed `buyer`/`seller` IDs in the trade history.
 I used this primarily as a **research signal** rather than a live trading input: studying which participants traded at which times exposed the time-regime boundaries and the recurring fair-value levels, which I then baked into the parameter tables.
-The live `run` loop itself stayed lean — it didn't branch on counterparty identity, keeping execution fast and avoiding overfitting to specific bots.
+The live `run` loop itself stayed lean, it didn't branch on counterparty identity, keeping execution fast and avoiding overfitting to specific bots.

 ---